-Patches need to be applied to all discovered vulnerabilities in a timely manner.
+Your patch management system should ensure all discovered vulnerabilities are secure with the latest patch releases in a timely manner.
 Remediation efforts should correspond to the criticality of each vulnerability, higher risk exposures need to be addressed first.
 This will result in the most efficient distribution of response efforts.

 The Australian Signals Directorate (ASD) recommends the following response time frames for each category of risk:

 - Extreme risk - Within 48 hours of a patch release

 - High risk - WIthin 2 weeks of a patch release